-Blade upgrade method - for minor release and Service Pack release (within the same release):
+Blade upgrade method

+For minor release and Service Pack release (within the same release)

 - 1. Back up the existing version for disaster recovery purposes, using the product-specific backup method. - 2.
 Power down the virtual machine. - 3.
-Apply the appropriate upgrade license, at the AMC, to the existing ARID for the Virtual Appliance. - · For MiCollab, select Upgrade MiCollab from the server console. - For other applications, start the upgrade from the Blades panel in the server manager. - 4.
+Apply the appropriate upgrade license, at the AMC, to the existing ARID for the Virtual Appliance. - For MiCollab, click ServiceLink > Install Applications from the server console.
+Note that this upgrade method cannot be used if the OVA dimensions have been changed. - · For other applications, start the upgrade from the Blades panel in the server manager - 4.
 After OVA deployment, ensure that your virtual machine has the resources required for the new release, as appropriate for your environment.
 The OVA deployment will set default values that may need adjustment for your specific needs. - 5.
 After the first AMC synch has occurred, verify that the upgraded licenses have been correctly applied.

-OVA Upgrade method - for major release upgrades, or as indicated in the product release notes:
+OVA Upgrade method

+For major release upgrades, or as indicated in the product release notes: